Israeli survivors remember Holocaust amid virus quarantine - KVIA

 For the frail survivors of the actual genocide, though, these days are mostly focused on surviving the coronavirus.

 “We don’t need the corona to remember,” said Zohar Arnon, 92, who lost his parents and two sisters in the Holocaust.
 “All of us who made it here after ’45 have our baggage.
-We each have our reasons for having trouble sleeping at night.”
+We each have our reasons for having trouble sleeping at night.
+There are lots of things, besides corona, that bring back the memories.”

 Follow Aron Heller at www.twitter.com/aronhellerap